20 Best Adult Coloring Books for When You Need to Relax and Unwind

 Best for: Followers of astrology

 Interested in learning more about tarot cards and how to read them?
 Start by coloring your way through every card in a tarot deck.
 This book contains card-by-card insights into the symbolism and hidden wisdom of all 78 major and minor arcana.
 By spending so much time studying each card’s details while you color it in, you’ll easily start to memorize their meanings.
-From there, check out the best book for you, based on your zodiac sign.

 20. The New York Housewives Coloring Book from Hello Harlot